onedata/onedata-documentation/docs/admin-guide/oneprovider/configuration/storages.md

 Storage operation timeout in milliseconds.
 This parameter is optional, the default is 120 seconds.

 ### QoS Parameters
-Quality of service parameters.
-For more information on configuration of *Quality of Service* mechanism, see [here](qos.md#qos-parameters).
+Quality of Service parameters - refer to the [QoS documentation](qos.md#qos-parameters).

 ## REST API